 In light of the recent investigative report on digital assets and the announcement of two new enforcement initiatives – the Cyber Unit and the Retail Strategy Task Force – by the U.S. Securities and Exchange Commission, Estonia is becoming increasingly popular among companies considering fundraising through launches of token-based digital currencies or Initial Coin Offerings (ICO).
 Other international developments have also contributed towards the attractiveness of Estonia, such as the clarification of a regulatory position on digital tokens by the Monetary Authority of Singapore, the staff notice on cryptocurrency offerings by the Canadian Securities Administrators and the ban of ICOs by the Peoples Bank of China.

-Provisions considering securities may also apply towards companies who, in the meaning of the SMA, offer investment services.
-This may apply, for example, to companies who provide a platform for bringing together people interested in acquisition and transfer of security tokens from the one side and the companies providing security tokens on the other side.
-The SMA requires a specific license in order to be engaged in such an activity persistently.
+Provisions regarding securities may also apply towards companies who, in the meaning of the SMA, provide investment services.
+This may apply, for example, to companies who establish a platform for bringing together people interested in acquisition and transfer of security tokens from the one side and the companies providing security tokens on the other side.
+The SMA requires a specific activity license in order to provide such services.

 Regardless of whether the token sale is or should be regulated as a sale of securities, a token issuer should consider drafting a proper whitepaper specifying the technical aspects of the product and the problems it intends to solve.
 Secondly, as the token sale constitutes a contract between the token issuer and an investor, it is essential to draft the terms of sale of tokens, outlining the offering and the transfer of tokens as well as the limitation of liability of the token issuer.